adonisjs/legacy.adonisjs.com/docs/docs/guides/auth/03-web-guard.md

 ```

 ## Logout
-In order to logout a user, you just need to call the `auth.logout` method and the user session will be invalidated.
+In order to log out a user, you need to call the `auth.logout` method and the user session will be invalidated.

 ```ts
 await auth.logout()